jaketae/jaketae.github.io/_posts/2019-12-31-logistic-regression.md

 $$H(p, q) = - \sum_{i = 1}^n p(x_i) \log(q(x_i)) \tag{3}$$

-We can consider class labels as a Bernoulli distribution where data that belongs to class 1 has probability 1 of belonging to that class 1 and probabiliy 0 of belonging to class 0, and vice versa for observations in class 0.
+We can consider class labels as a Bernoulli distribution where data that belongs to class 1 has probability 1 of belonging to that class 1 and probability 0 of belonging to class 0, and vice versa for observations in class 0.
 The logistic regression model will output a Bernoulli distribution, such as $[0.6, 0.4]$, which means that the given input has a 60 percent chance of belonging to class 1; 40 percent to class 0.
 Applying this to (3), we get:

 $$H(y, \hat{y}) = - \sum_{i = 1}^n y_i \log(\hat{y_i}) + (1 - y_i) \log(1 - \hat{y_i}) \tag{4}$$